 The truth is if a hacker wants to get into your system they will.

-No matter what you do, someone can probably find a way to get passed all of your security.
+No matter what you do, someone can probably find a way to get past all of your WordPress security.
 It can happen and it does.

 What is hacking?